Inside and Outside Panel Upgrades

 Because the issue is so serious, the state of New Jersey brought a lawsuit against the company due to the lack of testing and safety violations in relation to the manufacture of these electric panels.

-Pushmatic Electric Panelspanel
+Pushmatic Electric Panels

 Pushmatic panels are known to be lacking a main breaker that allows you to cut power with the flip of a single switch.
 The panels also have a problem with breakers tripping and not wanting to be reset.
 The breakers are likely weak and will not stay on.